Timiodon/TFWR-Translations/EN/docs/patchnotes.md

 -`get_cost(Entities.Hedge)` and `get_cost(Entities.Treasure)` now return the cost of a 1x1 maze.
 -Added a resolution setting.
 -Added a setting to turn off the flashing highlights when the code is running.
+-The code execution has been optimized further, allowing the game to run smoother while code is running.

 Fixes:
 -Some of the most common cases of code highlights being visible through other windows have been fixed.
 -Actions like tilling can no longer affect the water drying behavior.
+-Fixed keybinding problems on non US keyboards.
+-Fixed the piggy bank moving really far away from the farm sometimes.

 Breaking Changes from older Patches that you might have missed:
 -Functions defined in other files (windows in the game) are no longer imported implicitly.
 You now have to unlock and use explicit import statements like in Python (See the import unlock).